dmulyalin/NORFAB/docs/norfab_docker_deployment.md

 Prerequisites:

 1. Docker setup is independent from this guide and assumption is that docker is installed and running
-2. Docker compose utility is available on the host
+2. Docker compose utility is available on the docker host
-3. GIT also need to be installed on the system
+3. GIT also need to be installed on the docker host

 Assumptions:

-1. Docker host IP address is 192.168.1.130 and it is accessible by clients on TCP port 5555, docker host iP address of course will chane in your setup, adjust clinets' `inventory.yaml` file accordingly.
+1. Docker host IP address is 192.168.1.130 and it is accessible by clients on TCP port 5555, docker host IP address of course will be different in your setup, adjust clients `inventory.yaml` file accordingly.

 ## Broker and Workers Containers Deployment